 People who have previously experienced TSS should not use any form of internal sanitary protection such as JuJu unless done so under the direct supervision a qualified medical practitioner.

 Can I use a menstrual cup with a Mirena® or another IUD?

-We recommend you seek the advice of your medical practitioner/gynaecologist should you wish to use a menstrual cup in conjunction with an IUD.
+That said, we still strongly recommend you seek the advice of your medical practitioner/gynaecologist should you wish to use a menstrual cup in conjunction with an IUD.
 Your doctor may trim the IUD strings if they are long or sit low in the vaginal canal.

 If your GP has given you the all clear to use a cup in conjunction with your IUD, it is recommended you;

 - Wait for 2 full cycles after the insertion of you IUD before using JuJu to give your IUD time to settle.

-- Place your JuJu low, near the vaginal opening, as the cervix and the IUD strings often sit lower during your period
+- ensure you place your JuJu low, near the vaginal opening, as the cervix and the IUD strings often sit lower during your period

-- Ensure you break the suction seal as per the removal instructions when removing your JuJu so as not to dislodge your IUD.
+- always ensure you break the suction seal prior to removing as per the removal instructions to avoid dislodging your IUD